EnableSoftware/DelimitedDataParser/README.md

 * `FieldSeparator` - the character used as field delimiter in the text file.
 Default: `,` (i.e., CSV).
 * `IncludeEscapeCharacters` - specifies whether each value should be escaped by wrapping in quotation marks.
 Must be `true` if `FieldSeparator` is a tab character.
 Default: `true`.
 * `OutputColumnHeaders` - specifies whether an initial row containing column names should be written to the output.
 Default: `true`.
+* `UseExtendedPropertyForColumnName(string key)` - specifies a key that is used to search on the ExtendedProperties of a DataColumn and if it matches, it will use the value here as the column name instead of taking the DataColumn.ColumnName.
+This can be used if you are required to output a different column header to what is stored on DataColumn.ColumnName.

 ## Columns as text